-Early breakfast, followed by boarding the Passing Cloud at the marina in Shearwater.
-Following meeting the crew and guides of the Passing Cloud, allocating cabins, and a brief orientation we'll begin our journey into the Great Bear Rainforest.
-Our voyage will immediately take us north into glacier-carved fjords of the "Inner Great Bear" where photographic opportunities can abound!
+Nikon D600 with 24-70mm f2.8 @ 35mm.
+1.0s @ f16.
+ISO 200 © Brad Hill - www.naturalart.ca into glacier-carved fjords of the "Inner Great Bear" where photographic opportunities can abound!
 The narrow channels we'll travel through are home to Humpback and Killer Whales, Sea Otters, Elephant Seals and countless seabirds.
 End of day will see us anchoring in a small coastal estuary.
 We'll be able to watch for wildlife from the deck of the Passing Cloud.

-Days 4-8 - May 15-19, 2020
+Days 3-7 - May 31 - June 4, 2024

 We'll slowly make our way through steep-walled fjords of the inner Great Bear.
 Along the way we'll take Zodiac excursions into narrow inlets and estuary systems in search of Grizzlies, Black Bears, coastal Gray Wolves, and more!
 We'll also head ashore and explore on foot when opportunities present themselves.
-Weather permitting we'll spend some of our time on the more exposed outer islands of the Great Bear where we may encounter Steller Sea Lions, Sea Otters, Humpback and Fin Whales, and breathtaking land- and seascapes.
+Weather permitting we'll spend some of our time on the more exposed outer islands of the Great Bear (the "Outer Great Bear") where we may encounter Steller Sea Lions, Sea Otters, Humpback and Fin Whales, and breathtaking land- and seascapes.